Vettejeep/Data-Analysis-and-Data-Science-Projects/README.md

 ### Summary

 The model and project appear successful except for the lack of Minikube and the difficulty of building a small enough docker image to email that has GPU support.
+For me, these could be fixed with some mentoring help and an example of a working system.
+ChatGPT (OpenAI, 2024) and Microsoft CoPilot (Microsoft, 2025) were consulted during coding.
+A larger LSTM could be tried, which may then need batch normalization and/or dropout.
+Because of the performance of the existing model it would take a number of training runs to obtain a statistical difference in validation performance including checks with different test and validation splits of the training data.
+Feature engineering aided the model considerably and resulted in an effective LSTM model to predict the time of the reentry phase of flight.

+### Citations

+Microsoft.
+(2025).
+Copilot (GPT-4) [Large Language Model].
+[Copilot website.](https://copilot.microsoft.com/chats/M94K2i5TFktPWDrA67n5Q)

+OpenAI.
+(2024).
+ChatGPT (May 24 version) [Large language model]. https://chat.openai.com/